GLG 3.5 Release: New

 PNG images with an alpha channel

-pixel basis, which can be used to display weather and cloud
+per pixel basis, which can be used to display weather and cloud

 overlays on top of a map.
 PNG images with an alpha channel can also

-be used as icons with transparent background, without a need to define a
+be used as icons with transparent background, without a need to

-the Z coordinate for objects places inside the GIS Object.
+Changed handling of the Z coordinate for objects places inside the GIS Object.
 Previously,

 the X and Y coordinates of objects inside the GIS Object were treated as

-longitude and latitude to allow positioning objects in
+longitude and latitude to allow positioning objects in GIS

-in meters, which makes it possible to display satellite orbits on top of the globe
+surface in meters, which makes it possible to display satellite orbits on top of the

 in the picture at the top of the page.
 Click here to run a demo.

-application to display only a part of the globe when the GIS Object
+an application to display only a part of the globe when the GIS Object is partially